 This is a classic lie that many addicts actually believe themselves.
 To refute this explain that the addiction is hurting you, their family, and their friends.
 In this case, you might want to write down specific examples of when and how it hurt you.

 Presenting these to an addict is also a way to talk them into treatment.
 If you get several friends and family members together you can not only show them how much everyone cares but ask them to get treatment.

 I am not Addicted

-Usually no one questions a person about an addiction unless there is a distinct possibility that they are in fact addicted.
-This statement is classic denial of the addiction.
+Usually, no one questions a person about an addiction unless there is a distinct possibility that they are in fact addicted.
+This statement is a classic denial of the addiction.
 It is one of the most difficult to refute.

 You can do it but expect resistance.
 You can start by showing them how much of a substance they use or how often they use it.
 Sometimes this makes the addict realize exactly how much they are relying on their drug of addiction.